-Whether practiced in a forest monastery in the west, Buddhist psychology begins by deliberately cultivating respect, starting with ourselves.
+Whether practiced in a forest monastery or in the West, Buddhist psychology begins by deliberately cultivating respect, starting with ourselves.
 When we learn to rest in our own goodness, we can see the goodness more clearly in others.
 As our sense of respect and care is developed, it serves us well under most ordinary circumstances.
 It becomes invaluable in extremity.

-One 38 year old Buddhist practitioner tells of being part of a group taken hostage in a bank in St. Louis.
+One Buddhist practitioner tells of being part of a group taken hostage in a bank in St. Louis.
 She describes the initial confusion and fear that spread through the hostages.
 She remembers trying to quiet her own racing heart.
 And then she tells how she made a decision not to panic.
 She used her meditation and her breath to quiet her mind.
 Over the hours, even as she helped others in her group, she addressed her captors respectfully and expressed a genuine concern for them.
 She saw their desperation and their underlying needs.
 When she and the other hostages were later released unharmed, she gratefully believed that the care and respect they showed to their captors had made their release possible.

 When we bring respect and honor to those around us, we open a channel to their own goodness.
 I have seen this truth in working with prisoners and gang members.
 When they experience someone who respects and values them, it gives them the ability to admire themselves, to accept and acknowledge the good inside.
 When we see what is holy in another, whether we meet them in our family or our community, at a business meeting or in a therapy session, we transform their hearts.

 Some years ago, I heard the story of a high school history teacher who knew this same secret.
-On one particularly figgity and distracted afternoon she told her class to stop all their academic work.
+On one particularly fidgety and distracted afternoon she told her class to stop all their academic work.
 She let her students rest while she wrote on the blackboard a list of the names of everyone in the class.Then she asked them to copy the list.
 She instructed them to use the rest of the period to

 Weeks later, on another difficult day just before winter break, the teacher again stopped the class.
-She handed each student a sheet with their name on top.
+She handed each student a sheet with his or her name on top.
 On it she had pasted all twenty-six good things the other students had written about that person.
 They

 Three years later this teacher received a call from the mother of one of her former students.
 Robert had been a cut-up, but also one of her favorites.
-His mother sadly passed on the terrible news that Robert had been killed in the Persian Gulf War.
+His mother sadly passed on the terrible news that Robert had been killed in the Gulf War.
 The teacher attended the funeral, where many of Robert’s former friends and high school classmates spoke.
 Just as the service was ending, Robert’s mother approached her.
 She took out a worn piece of paper, obviously folded and refolded many times, and said, “This was one of the few things in Robert’s pocket when the military retrieved his body.”
-It was the paper on which she had so carefully pasted the twenty-six things his classmates had admired.
+It was the paper on which the teacher had so carefully pasted the twenty-six things his classmates had admired.

 To see with sacred perception does not mean we ignore the need for development and change in an individual.
 Sacred perception is one half of a paradox.
-Zen master Suzuki Roshi remarked to a disciple, “You are perfect just the way you are.And… there is still room for improvement!”
+Zen master Shunryu Suzuki remarked to a disciple, “You are perfect just the way you are.And . . . there is still room for improvement!”
 Buddhist psychology offers meditations, cognitive strategies, ethical trainings, a powerful set of practices that foster inner transformation.
-But it starts with a most radical vision, one that transforms all whom it touches, a recognition of our the innate nobility and the freedom of heart that is available wherever we are.
+But it starts with a most radical vision, one that transforms everyone it touches: a recognition of the innate nobility and the freedom of heart that are available wherever we are.